kwbunker/PHYS-3330-Scratch/lab1.md

 **To select the AQUIRE mode:**

-1. Run/Stop: sets the scope to continuously quire or freeze after last trigger
+1. Run/Stop: sets the scope to continuously aquire or freeze after last trigger

 2. Single sequence: draws once after it triggers